andrewchilds/overcast/README.md

 ### overcast linode

 ```
-  These functions require LINODE_API_KEY property to be set in .overcast/variables.json.
+  These functions require the LINODE_API_KEY variable to be set.
-  API keys can be found at https://manager.linode.com/profile/api
+  Your API keys can be found at https://manager.linode.com/profile/api

   overcast linode boot [name]
     Boot a powered off linode.